frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/formatting-the-date.md

 # Formatting the date

-You will have noticed that the date is not formatted in an easy to read way.
+When you view a post you may notice that the date is not formatted in an easy to read way.

 <p>
   <img alt="Frontity in the browser" src="../assets/part3img7.png">